-On June 13, 2022, the Company entered into a Fourth Amendment (the "Fourth Amendment") to its Fourth Amended and Restated Loan and Security Agreement with Squadron Capital LLC, or Squadron (as so amended, the "Loan Agreement").
-The Fourth Amendment increased the amount available under the revolving credit facility from \$25 million to \$50 million in anticipation of using the facility to fund the cash portion of the Company's July 1, 2022 acquisition of Pega Medical Inc.
+On June 13, 2022, the Company entered into a Fourth Amendment (the "Fourth Amendment") to its Fourth Amended and Restated Loan and Security Agreement with Squadron (as so amended, the "Loan Agreement").
+The Fourth Amendment increased the amount available under the revolving credit facility from \$25 million to \$50 million in anticipation of using the facility to fund the cash portion of the Company's July 1, 2022 acquisition of Pega Medical Inc. After borrowing \$31 million under the Loan